Antananarivo Analamanga, Madagascar Travel Guide

 Consult a travel health clinic or your doctor for vaccinations and to discuss malaria prophylaxis.
 Begin any necessary vaccination courses.

 Schedule flights within the country (if applicable) for travel within Madagascar; confirm major accommodations in Antananarivo and other places.
-Arrange any specialized tours or guides, notably for state parks or unique cultural experiences.
+Arrange any specialized tours or guides, notably for national parks or unique cultural experiences.

-Obtain an International Driving Permit (IDP) if you intend to drive in Madagascar (though a car with a driver is usually better).
-Start learning basic Speaking french or Malagasy phrases for your experience; Babbel is a fantastic option for rehearsing language.
+Obtain an International Driving Permit (IDP) if you plan to drive in Madagascar (though a car with a driver is usually better).
+Begin learning basic French or Malagasy phrases for your experience; Babbel is a fantastic option for rehearsing language.

 Inform your bank and Credit card companies of your travel plans to prevent card blocking.
 Arrange for local currency exchange or plan for BANK machine cash outs upon arrival.